Note: In 2020 the classroom course transferred to Zoom uninterrupted during lockdowns.

 Have a go!
-This course is intended to introduce you to the skills and techniques that make story-telling so enjoyable.
+This six week course is intended to introduce you to the skills and techniques that make story-telling so enjoyable.
 You might already keep a journal, or have written some poetry or short stories, but would like to discover the tools professional writers use to make their work publishable.

 John Cranna, Winner of the Commonwealth Writers Prize shows you how to create powerful scenes; how to knit these scenes together into a riveting story; how to show rather than tell; how to write sizzling dialogue.
 We also look at the musicality of language, and the poetic effects that create memorable sentences.
 You will learn the five common traps that beginner writers fall into.
 As you progress you will begin to discover your own authentic voice.